Immagoeat/evanslibcsharp/README.md

 # How to setup
-Run the following command in the terminal of your folder (can go up to 1.1.2)
+Run the following command in the terminal of your folder

     dotnet add package EvansLib